platformatic/mcp-node/README.md

 - Retrieve and filter server logs for debugging and monitoring
 - Select specific Node.js versions using NVM
 - View available npm scripts in package.json files
+- Fetch documentation for npm packages with README and metadata
 - Permission prompts before any execution (can be disabled)

 ## Setup